Matching Drivers to Riders: A Two-stage Robust Approach: Introduction

-\textbf{Hardness.} We show that TSRMB is NP-hard even for two scenarios and NP-hard to approximate within a factor better than 2 for three or more scenarios.
-For the case of implicit model of uncertainty, we show that even when the number of scenarios is small, specifically $k=1$, the problem is NP-hard to approximate within a factor better than 2.
+\textbf{Hardness.} We show that TSRMB is NP-hard even for two scenarios. { Furthermore, for three scenarios, TSRMB is NP-hard to approximate within a factor better than $3-\epsilon$ for any $\epsilon > 0$, unless NP=P} (see Theorem \ref{thm:hardness_robust}).
+For the case of implicit model of uncertainty, we show in Theorem~\ref{thm:hardness2} that under the budget of uncertainty set \eqref{eq:budget}, TSRMB is NP-hard to approximate within a factor better than $3 - \epsilon$ for any $\epsilon > 0$, unless NP=P. In general, the number of scenarios in a budget of uncertainty set can be exponentially large, but even when the number of scenarios is small, specifically for $k=1$, { we show that TSRMB is NP-hard to approximate within a factor better than $3-\epsilon$ for any $\epsilon > 0$, unless NP=P} (see Theorem \ref{thm:hardness3}).
 Given these hardness results, we focus on designing approximation algorithms for the TSRMB problem.

-A natural candidate to address two-stage problems is the greedy approach that minimizes only the first stage cost without considering the uncertainty in the second stage.
+A natural candidate to address two-stage problems is the greedy approach that minimizes only the first-stage cost without considering the uncertainty in the second stage.
 However, we show that this myopic approach can be bad, namely $\Omega(m) \cdot OPT$.

-\textbf{Approximations algorithms.} We first consider the case of a small number of explicit scenarios.
+\textbf{Approximation algorithms.} We first consider the case of a small number of explicit scenarios.
 This model is motivated by the desire to use historical data from past riders as our list of explicit scenarios.
 Our main result in this case is a constant approximation algorithm for TSRMB with two scenarios (Theorem \ref{2scenarios}).
 We further generalize the ideas of this algorithm to show a constant approximation for TSRMB with a fixed number of scenarios (Theorem \ref{thm:pscenarios}).
-Our approximation does not depend on the number of first stage riders or the size of scenarios but scales with the number of scenarios.
-In particular, we have the following theorems.
+Our approximation does not depend on the number of first-stage riders or the size of scenarios but scales with the number of scenarios.
+In particular, in Theorem \ref{2scenarios}, we show an algorithm that yields a 5-approximation to the TSRMB problem with 2 scenarios.
+In Theorem \ref{thm:pscenarios}, we show an algorithm that yields a $O(p^{1.59})$-approximation to the TSRMB with $p$ explicit scenarios.